SAHITYA350/Linked-list/README.md

 # Linked-list
-Insertion and deletion in c using linked list.
+Insertion at begin and end in c using linked list.